axboe/fio/HOWTO.rst

 .. option:: randrepeat=bool

-	Seed the random number generator used for random I/O patterns in a predictable way so the pattern is repeatable across runs.
+        Seed all random number generators in a predictable way so the pattern is repeatable across runs.
 Default: true.

 .. option:: allrandrepeat=bool

-	Seed all random number generators in a predictable way so results are repeatable across runs.
-Default: false.
+	Alias for :option:`randrepeat`.
+Default: true.

 .. option:: randseed=int